 Turn-based strategy games more often than not fit into a general pattern that can be considered a sort of umbrella formula for the genre, though there are always some exceptions.
-Typically however, the Best Turn Based Strategy Games have a multitude of fairly complext interlinked systems that players need to master through experience, offer multiple mechanics catering to different playstyles with multiple win conditions, and have a gameplay flow that hooks you to play that (in)famous "one more turn".
+Typically, however, the best turn-based strategy games have a multitude of fairly complex interlinked systems that players need to master through experience, offer several mechanics catering to different playstyles with multiple win conditions, and have a gameplay flow that hooks you to play that (in)famous "one more turn".

-Some games succeed in mastering that formula more so than others, and this genre, like all others, has a pantheon of "the greats" which rise above the competition by having the most engaging gameplay, best balanced yet still challengingly complex systems down without skimping on the less integral elements like visuals and style.
-Here are The Best Turn Based Strategy Games On PC.
+Some games succeed in mastering that formula more than others, and this sub-genre, has a pantheon of "the greats" which rise above the competition by having the most engaging gameplay, best balanced yet still challengingly complex systems down without skimping on the less integral elements like visuals and style.
+Here is our list of the best turn-based strategy games on PC.

 Heroes of Might and Magic III

-Heroes of Might and Magic as a franchise begun its fall from grace before it came under the wing of Ubisoft with the fourth installment, however no amount of botched sequels (5 wasn't too bad) can erase the magnificence of HOMM3.
+As a franchise, Heroes of Might and Magic began its fall from grace before it came under the wing of Ubisoft, with the fourth installment.
+However, no amount of botched sequels (5 wasn't too bad) can erase the magnificence of HOMM3.
 Refining on the rudimentary mechanics, visuals and overall flow of the first two titles in the series, this gem from before the turn of the century still holds up today, thanks in no small part to the HD re-release which didn't fiddle with anything it didn't need to, and simply made the game playable on modern machines.

 Sid Meier's Civilization V

-Civ V was supported with additional content for a really long time post-launch, and the addition of new civs gave hardcore fans more and more to come back for.
-The game still has a thriving modding community, and continues to be a fan favorite among enthusiasts of the franchise.
+It was also supported with additional content for a really long time post-launch, and the addition of new civilizations gave hardcore fans more and more to come back for.
+The game still has a thriving modding community and continues to be a fan favorite among enthusiasts of the franchise.
 This is the epitome of the "one more turn - uh oh it's 4 A.M." effect many similar games strive for.

 Medieval II: Total War